simoninireland/epydemic/doc/glossary.rst

       or edges, depending in the :term:`locus` at which the event occurs.

-   generating functions
+   generating functions A mathematical tool for working with entire
-      A mathematical tool for working with entire probability distributions, often used in network science research because of its flexibility.
-See :ref:`Newman, Strogatz, and Watts 2001
-      <NSW01>` for a network science introduction and :ref:`Wilf 1994
-      <Wil94>` for a more detailed treatment.
+      probability distributions, often used in network science research because of its flexibility.
+They're often used when describing the :term:`degree distribution` of a network.
+See :ref:`Newman, Strogatz, and Watts 2001 <NSW01>` for a network science introduction and :ref:`Wilf 1994 <Wil94>` for a more detailed treatment.

    Gillespie simulation
       A simulation technique developed initially for *ab initio*